NH Divorce FAQ

 - If you and your spouse want to work out your divorce issues, select lawyers who support that goal.
 Consider Collaborative Practice, in which the lawyers commit to working cooperatively with each other and staying out of court.

-- 13. Why should I have a lawyer representing me during my divorce?
+- 15. Why should I have a lawyer working with me during my divorce?

 - Because a divorce involves substantial rights and responsibilities, many legal technicalities, and your well being (and your children’s) for years into the future.

-- Mediation does not provide legal advice.
+- Mediation does not provide legal advice (how to apply the law to your individual situation).
 Before negotiating the terms of your divorce, you should meet with a lawyer for legal advice.
 Some folks using mediation consult with their lawyer in between mediation sessions, to get on-going advice.
 Once the mediation is complete, it is essential to have your lawyer review the agreement.
 He/She can spot legal problems and issues that were not included in the agreement.

-- The filing fee is $207 ($205 if no minor children).
+- The filing fee is less than $300.
+See the Court website for the current amount.
 Legal fees can vary substantially, depending on how much lawyering you need and your lawyer’s hourly rate.
 Your choice of decision-making methods makes a difference (See Question #4 above).
 If your case is simple (no children, house, or pension) and all issues worked out before you hire the lawyer, you might find a lawyer who would do it for about $1,000.
-In most of my cases, the fees are between $2,000-$6,000.
+In most of my cases, the total fees are between $2,000-$6,000.
 Litigation is the most expensive method.
 If you have a parenting fight or major dispute over another issue, your legal fees could easily be $15,000 to $30,000 (or $50,000).
 High asset cases can cost more.

 - Most lawyers charge an hourly rate for their time.
 Many lawyers charge $180-$250 an hour.
-The most senior members of the divorce bar charge over $250 an hour.
+Some members of the divorce bar charge over $250 an hour.
 Generally, fees are higher in cities and at major law firms.

 Lawyers generally require a substantial deposit or retainer at the beginning of the case.
 Depending on the issues in your case and the lawyer’s hourly rate, this may be $500, $3,000, $15,000 or more, or something in between.